 - Corona, Plasma or Flame treatment: Polyethylene or polypropylene plastics often require flame, plasma or Corona treatment.
 Corona treatment is done directly on the plastic extrusion line.
 In the case of flame or plasma treatment, it is done directly on the production line prior to adhesive application.
 These treatments reduce surface tension allowing a permanent adhesion of substrates.

 Backer rods prevent adhesion to 3 surfaces, thereby favoring natural movement of the sealant in addition to helping determine it’s required depth.
 If the use of a backer rod is impossible, the use of a non-stick tape is recommended.
-The sealant is available in different diameters and must be made of polyethylene.
+The backer rod is available in different diameters and must be made of polyethylene.
 Choose a backerboard 25% to 50% larger than the joint width.

 There are mainly 2 types depending on chemistry: